lhkbob/eve-swagger-js/generated/docs/SearchApi.md

 var apiInstance = new EveSwaggerInterface.SearchApi();

+var categories = ["categories_example"]; // [String] | Type of entities to search for

 var characterId = 56; // Integer | An EVE character ID

 var search = "search_example"; // String | The string to search on

-var categories = ["categories_example"]; // [String] | Type of entities to search for

 var opts = {
-  'language': "en-us", // String | Search locale 'strict': false, // Boolean | Whether the search should be a strict match 'datasource': "tranquility" // String | The server name you would like data from };
+  'datasource': "tranquility", // String | The server name you would like data from 'language': "en-us", // String | Search locale 'strict': false, // Boolean | Whether the search should be a strict match 'token': "token_example", // String | Access token to use, if preferred over a header 'userAgent': "userAgent_example", // String | Client identifier, takes precedence over headers 'xUserAgent': "xUserAgent_example" // String | Client identifier, takes precedence over User-Agent };

 var callback = function(error, data, response) {